-

 allows users to quickly and easily incorporate time-integration

-capabilities to their applications and switch between various time
+capabilities in their applications and switch between various time

 integrators depending on the simulation needs.
 Additionally, Tempus